Jules Jamin: Works

-Tributes
+Personal life

+He married at Reims in 1851, Theresa Josephine Eudoxia Lebrun (1832-1880), with whom he had a daughter, Lucie who was the wife of the physicist Henri Becquerel, and a son, a painter, Paul Jamin.
+Jamin was friends with Irish physicist John Tyndall, who offered to take care of his wife and children in Britain during the Franco-Prussian War.
+Jamin sent them instead to Brittany while he remained in Paris.

+Honors

 Jules Jamin's name is one of the 72 names inscribed on the Eiffel Tower.
 His name is located on the side that faces Grenelle, a neighborhood located in the southwestern part of Paris.

 Jamin's areas of interest were not confined entirely to the sciences.
 He enjoyed studying the work of distinguished artists at the Louvre and was a talented artist himself.
 His family is in possession of many of his paintings, as is the church in his native commune of Termes.